gregr/ina/nscheme/README.md

 # nScheme

-This is a low-tech, nonstandard Scheme for programming portable, performant, image-based systems that can run forever.
+nScheme is a low-tech, nonstandard Scheme implementation designed for programming portable, flexible systems.

-Compared with standard Scheme, the language semantics and data model have been simplified.
-This simplification supports more aggressive compiler optimization while also simplifying the implementation itself.
-A simpler implementation is easier to port and adapt to new purposes.
+Compared with standard Scheme, the language has been simplified in many ways.

-Rather than piling feature on top of feature, nScheme provides a small set of virtualization primitives that let the programmer decide how their system works at any level.
-These primitives allow programs to exert low-level control over computing resources, making it feasible to build any kind of application.
+This simplification makes it easier to reason about control and data flow, and also facilitates a simpler, more compact implementation that can be straightforwardly ported to new platforms.
-These primitives also provide reflection and introspection capabilities without interpretive overhead.

 Unlike standard Scheme, nScheme does not prescribe any particular form of program organization or approach to metaprogramming.
+Where standard Scheme implementations often assume the use of a complex library or module system and ahead-of-time compilation model, nScheme instead encourages constructing, combining, and evaluating programs at any time.

-Transformations and features that would typically be built into a complex, ahead-of-time compilation model can instead be achieved at runtime in a simpler way by manipulating programs and live processes as data.
+Beyond basic language support, an nScheme implementation will also inherit primitive capabilities specific to its platform.
+The primitives provided by some platforms will include support for low level resource control and virtualization, allowing a programmer to decide how a system works at every level.
+Some platforms will provide reflection primitives that enable saving and resuming snapshots of a running system.

 ## Deviations from Scheme